Jump to:

 Cooling Systems: Liquid Nitrogen (LN2) and Carbon Dioxide (CO2) Boosts

 Liquid nitrogen (LN2) and carbon dioxide (CO2) cooling systems include an attached storage vessel, called a dewar, of either liquid, which is injected into the conditioned airflow area of the chamber, known as the plenum.
-These liquids evaporate into gas on-contact with the inside air of the chamber workspace.
+These liquids evaporate into gas on contact with the inside air of the chamber workspace.

-If either LN2 or CO2 is used, make sure the test chamber is used in a well-ventilated room.
+If either LN2 or CO2 is used, ensure the test chamber is used in a well-ventilated room.
 Air quality is lowered to dangerous levels as liquid gases dilute the oxygen content, even though both compounds are natural components of the air you breathe.
 If your facility pipes the gases in, then its ventilation system most likely already vents to the outside directly.
 Purchasing bottled gas is an option, but consumption could be high, and again, the room must be vented to the outside to ensure the safety of personnel working in the surrounding area.

 Environmental Safety